ms/buildtogether.tech/research/index.md

 A third reason is that many people would rather fail than change.
 People cling to creationism, refuse to accept the reality of anthropogenic climate change, or insist that vaccines cause autism.
-Given that, is it any wonder that many programmers continue to act as if a couple of pints and a quotation from some self-appointed guru constitute "proof" that one programming language is better than another.
+Given that, it's not surprising that many programmers continue to act as if a couple of quotations from some self-appointed guru constitute "proof".

-This chapter therefore presents a few results that are relevant to the kind of work you may be doing in your project course.
+This chapter therefore presents a few evidence-based results that are relevant to the kind of work you may be doing in your project and that your instructor might want to incorporate into your course <cite>Fagerholm2017</cite>.
 I hope you will find them interesting enough to want to dig further, but as with all research, some caution is required when interpreting results:

 Theories change as more data becomes available.
 :   Software engineering is a comparatively young discipline---in fact, the term